 Who Is Angela Stanton?
-This Author Has Written About 'The Real Housewives Of Atlanta' Star Phaedra Parks
+This Author Went After A 'RHOA' Star

 In the final installment of The Real Housewives, the show took a hard turn against Phaedra Parks, who was caught spreading rumors about Kandi, her former best friend.
 And as a part of her argument as to why Phaedra's rumors were unfounded and unfair, Kandi brought up a book that she completely ignored because it was allegedly telling lies about Phaedra.
 But who is Angela Stanton?
 This woman has never been brought up on the series before, true to what Kandi said... until now.
 Stanton is an author who wrote the book Lies of a Real Housewife: Tell the Truth and Shame the Devil, an autobiography about Stanton's early life, during which she alleges she "live[d] a hustler’s life of crime with none other than Real Housewives of Atlanta’s own, Phaedra Parks," according to the book's Amazon summary.